ASA Web Site Citation

 Web sites do not include subscription databases

 Author's Last Name, First Name Middle Initial or Corporation sponsor.
 Year of update (use N.d. if no date is found).
 "Title of Content."
 Name of webpage.
-Retrieved date (complete URL).
+Accessed date.
+Complete URL.

 United States Department of Education.
 N.d.
 "Fast Facts."
 National Center for Education Statistics.
-Retrieved December 15, 2015 (https://nces.ed.gov/fastfacts/).
+Accessed December 15, 2015. https://nces.ed.gov/fastfacts/.

 Feidt, Anne.
 2009.
 "Tracking Polar Bears: An Environmental Barometer."
 National Public Radio, 11 May 2009. http://www.npr.org/templates/story/story.php?storyId=103853438.

 Schutz, Aaron.
 2009.
 "Poverty and Brain Development, or, I worry: If Poor People are Stupid, Why Bother?"
 Education Policy Blog.
 Accessed September 1, 2016. http://educationpolicyblog.blogspot.com/2009/05/poverty-and-brain-development-or-i.html.